 The open positions in TradeLog must be compared with your broker's December statement of the tax year you are working on.
 The positions should be the same.Click the Open button.
-The Open Positions as of: window will appear
+The Open as of: window will appear

-Verify that the positions shown in the Year End Open Positions dialog box match with those on your December Statement.Note: Some positions might be showing on TradeLog but not on your broker's December statement in the 'Holdings as of December 31' section.
+Verify that the positions shown in the Open Positions dialog box match with those on your December Statement.Note: Some positions might be showing in TradeLog but not on your broker's December statement in the 'Holdings as of December 31' section.
 The opposite could be true as well.
 For proper verification, look to the section 'Trades Pending Settlement.'
 Trades pending as a buy will be reported as a year end open position within TradeLog.
 Trades pending as a sell can adjust the 'Holdings as of December 31' on your broker's statement.

 If the open positions do not match check the following:

 - If you traded options and your broker did not record the expiring transactions, did you use the TradeLog function to properly expire the options?
 (See: Expire Options for details)